calyptis/leafsim/README.md

 - straightforward to implement & maintain in production
 - computationally lightweight

-More details can be found in [this blog post](https://datascience.ch/leafsim/).
+More details can be found in [this blog post](https://datascience.ch/leafsim/) and the version accompanied by code found [here](https://calyptis.github.io/LeafSim/).

 # Installation